aptech/docs/docs/CR-glm.rst

     // Call glm function with three necessary inputs and two optional inputs call glm(y, x, "normal", label, categoryIdx);

-*vnames* is a string array containing all of the variable names from ``credit.dat`` returned from the :func:`getHeaders` function. *label* contains only the variable names used in the regression.
+*vnames* is a string array containing all of the variable names from :file:`credit.dat` returned from the :func:`getHeaders` function. *label* contains only the variable names used in the regression.
 The first element must be the label of the dependent variable, followed by the labels for the independent variables corresponding to the order in the *x* matrix.
 :code:`"Gender"` and :code:`"Married"` are categorical variables.
 The :func:`glm` chooses the smallest number(1) as the base category in each categorical variable.
 The following shows the output:

 ::